0

 Key Benefits of Root Canal Treatment:

-• Prevents Further Damage: The procedure eliminates infection and stops it from spreading to other parts of the mouth, preventing more severe issues such as abscesses.
+The procedure eliminates infection and stops it from spreading to other parts of the mouth, preventing more severe issues such as abscesses, bone loss, or systemic complications.

 What is Tooth Extraction?

-Tooth extraction involves the removal of a tooth from its socket in the jawbone.
+Tooth extraction involves removing a tooth from its socket in the jawbone.
 While often seen as a last resort, extraction is sometimes necessary when a tooth is too damaged to be saved through treatments like a root canal.
-Severe decay, advanced gum disease, or tooth trauma can all lead to the need for extraction.

 Key Benefits of Tooth Extraction: